wbamberg/idl-reference/docs/nsIDOMEventTarget.md

 ### DispatchDOMEvent(aEvent, aDOMEvent, aPresContext, aEventStatus) ###

 Dispatch an event.
-@param aEvent the event that is being dispatched.
-@param aDOMEvent the event that is being dispatched, use if you want to
-                 dispatch nsIDOMEvent, not only WidgetEvent.
-@param aPresContext the current presentation context, can be nullptr.
-@param aEventStatus the status returned from the function, can be nullptr.

 @note If both aEvent and aDOMEvent are used, aEvent must be the internal
       event of the aDOMEvent.